yangzhao1230/TACO/README.md

 ```
 You can find instructions for downloading datasets (and splitting them according to your specific needs) in `01_data_processing`, and learn how to train reward models in `02_regression_paired`.

 In particular, if you want to enable TFBS features, you need to first scan and extract TFBS features from sequence data (also in `01_data_processing`).
 Briefly, you should save the TFBS feature matrix of interest and the corresponding fitness levels into an `h5ad` format file.
+Regarding the related JASPAR files needed for scanning TFBS, please refer to https://github.com/yangzhao1230/TACO/issues/2.

 ## TFBS Reward Inference